replicatedhq/troubleshoot.sh/content/reference/collectors/cluster-info.md

 weight: 20020
 ---

-The clusterInfo collector sill add common information about a Kubernetes cluster.
+The clusterInfo collector will add common information about a Kubernetes cluster.

 This collector is a default collector-- it will be automatically included in your collector spec if you don't include it.